liangkayla/allpets/docs/addl.md

 # Additional Information

 This web app was deployed using AWS EC2.
-I initially ran out of storage while loading my models in, so I attached a volume to my virtual machine, where I store the base Phi-1.5 model.
+I initially ran out of storage while loading my models in, so I attached a volume to my virtual machine, where I store the base Phi-1.5 model that I later load in the back-end of my application.

 ## Design Choices
 - When running inference on my text generation model (instruction fine-tuned Phi-1.5), a design choice I made was to use parameters repetition_penalty=1.2 and no_repeat_ngram_size=3.
 These are parameters added to reduce repetition in responses.